-With so many devices with different resolutions, screen sizes, and operating systems in the market, the need for responsive websites and applications is essential for anyone building an online presence.
+With so many devices with different resolutions, screen sizes, and operating systems, responsive websites and applications have become an essential requirement for a brand’s online presence.

-By the start of 2013, the phrase skyrocketed and stayed above the 90+ mark.
-Web developers, marketers and designers from around the world know that there is a huge potential if your website is responsive and if it can be viewed, navigated, and browsed through easily on any device, whether mobile or desktop with any resolution and aspect ratio.
+More than 52% of all the web traffic comes from mobile devices and the number is on the rise.
+Web developers, marketers, and designers understand the huge potential if the website is responsive and can be viewed, navigated, and browsed through easily on any device, regardless of any resolution and aspect ratio.

-Back in November 2013, Matt Cutts, the head of Google’s Webspam team, released a video explaining that responsive design won’t negatively affect you in the SERPs.
-Google has also published their guideline on “Building Smartphone-Optimized Websites” that contains details in entirety about how Google treats responsive websites.
+Back in November 2013, Matt Cutts, the head of Google’s webspam team, released a video explaining that responsive design won’t negatively affect you in the SERPs.
+Further, Google has also published its guidelines on mobile-friendly websites that contain details about how Google treats responsive websites.

-As more and more smartphones, tablets, and other mobile devices—with rich applications and easy connectivity to the internet—are made available to the public, the use of desktops and laptops has seen a declining tread.
-This means people are using their smartphones to search just about anything: from news to local stores, from flight plans to latest movies.
-This rising trend presents a big business opportunity for online community.
+With the rise of smartphones and other similar devices, the use of desktops and laptops is on the (slow) decline.
+This means people are using their smartphones to search just about anything: from news to local stores, from flight inquiries to the latest movies.
+This rising trend presents a big business opportunity for the online community.

 WordPress and Responsive Web

-WordPress being the most popular CMS that is used by whooping 20% of websites on the internet.
-It enjoys support from a strong community of open source developers and designers coming from all walks of life.
-With the rise of the responsive web, most renowned theme developers adapted to responsive designs and introduced easy-to-understand frameworks, like Redux Framework, Carrington Core, Bootstrap etc., that can be used to create a responsive WordPress theme from scratch.
+WordPress is the most popular CMS that powers a significant portion of the Internet.
+It enjoys support from a strong community of open-source developers and designers.
+With the rise of the responsive web design, many renowned theme developers switched over to responsive design and introduced easy-to-understand frameworks, like Redux Framework, Carrington Core, and Bootstrap, which is ideal for creating a responsive WordPress theme from scratch.

-Bootstrap is a toolkit that helps in development of complex web applications.
-It was developed by developers at Twitter and it was made available to the open-source community.
-Bootstrap is lightweight as it is coded in LessCSS.
+Bootstrap is a toolkit that simplifies the dev process for complex web applications.
+It is the brainchild of the Twitter dev team and was made available to the open-source community.
+The framework became popular because of its lightweight structure as it is coded in LessCSS.

 - First of all, install WordPress on your domain.